Liz Phair: Early life

 Phair spent her early life in Cincinnati until age nine, when her family relocated to the Chicago suburb of Winnetka, Illinois.
 She graduated from New Trier High School in 1985.
-During high school, Phair was involved in student government, yearbook, and the cross country team, and took AP Studio Art her senior year, among many other advanced-level classes.
+During high school, Phair was involved in student government, yearbook, and the cross country team, and took AP Studio Art her senior year, among other advanced-level classes.
 She attended Oberlin College in Oberlin, Ohio, where she graduated in 1990 with a B.A. in art history.

 Career

 1990–1992: Girly Sound tapes

 Phair's entry into the music industry began when she met guitarist Chris Brokaw, a member of the band Come.
 Brokaw was dating one of Phair's friends, and stayed at their loft in SoMa one weekend.
-After living in San Francisco for a year, Phair went broke and returned to Chicago, moving back in to her family's home.
+After living in San Francisco for a year, Phair went broke and returned to Illinois, moving back in to her family's home.
 There, she began writing lyrics and playing guitar, recording songs on a four-track tape recorder in her bedroom.
-She used the name Girly Sound on these recordings.
+She used the name Girly-Sound on these recordings.
 She became part of the alternative music scene in Chicago and became friends with Material Issue and Urge Overkill, two of Chicago's upstart bands to go national in the early 1990s, as well as Brad Wood and John Henderson, head of Feel Good All Over, an independent label in Chicago.

 1992–2003: Exile in Guyville; critical recognition

-After asking Wood who the "coolest" indie label was, Phair called up Gerard Cosloy, co-president of Matador Records, in 1992 and she asked him if he would put out her record.
+After asking Wood what the "coolest" indie label was, Phair called up Gerard Cosloy, co-president of Matador Records, in 1992 and she asked him if he would put out her record.
 Coincidentally, Cosloy had just read a review of Girly Sound in Chemical Imbalance that very day and told Phair to send him a tape.
 Phair sent him a tape of six Girly Sound songs.
 Cosloy recalls: "The songs were amazing.
 It was a fairly primitive recording, especially compared to the resulting album.
 The songs were really smart, really funny, and really harrowing, sometimes all at the same time. ...
 I liked it a lot and played it for everybody else.
 We usually don't sign people we haven't met, or heard other records by, or seen as performers.
 But I had a hunch, and I called her back and said O.K."

 Cosloy offered a $3,000 advance, and Phair began working on a single, which turned into the 18 songs of Exile in Guyville.

 Exile in Guyville was produced by Phair and Brad Wood, and released in 1993.
 The album received uniformly excellent reviews.
 The album received significant critical acclaim for its blunt, honest lyrics and for the music itself, a hybrid of indie rock and lo-fi, and established Phair's penchant for exploring sexually explicit lyrics.
 By contrast, her trademark low, vibrato-less monotone voice gave many of her songs a slightly detached, almost deadpan character.